Wednesday, 2 August 2023

 Faults and Forgiveness

 My mother was an excellent cook.
 She taught all of her children the culinary arts as she knew back then.
-During those times, some folks ...
+During those times, some folks had ...